 However, the tradeoff for this stability is you are very unlikely to see any significant returns on your stablecoin positions, over and above the returns you would receive from simply holding the underlying asset.
 Here, lower risk is accompanied by low reward.

-That said, many investors will hold some form of stablecoin in their portfolio to provide liquidity for swiftly executing future purchases without the hassle of depositing using standard fiat currencies like USD, EUR or GBP.
+That said, many investors will hold some form of stablecoin in their crypto portfolio to provide liquidity for swiftly executing future purchases without the hassle of depositing using standard fiat currencies like USD, EUR or GBP.
 Furthermore, taking profits in the form of a stablecoin may well allow you to avoid some of the fees involved in converting your cryptocurrency profits into fiat, provided you are looking to reinvest your profits.

 One further reason to hold a stablecoin is that it can be staked to receive greater year on year rewards than if you were to hold USD in a traditional bank account.